*TEDx Chiang Mai an independently organized TEDx event operated under license from TED.

 Together through the Zy Foundation that Walter created, they have helped thousands of children in Asia through efforts that improve “the quality of life of children with physical disabilities in the areas of locomotion.
 And bringing better awareness and understanding to the public towards a barrier-free society, physically, environmentally, mentally, and spiritually in Thailand and South East Asia.”

-After hearing what Zy accomplished in his short life so far, I thought, “stop making lame excuses for the things I think I can’t accomplish.”
+After listening to what Zy has already accomplished in his short life, I thought, “stop making lame excuses for the things I think I can’t accomplish.”

 Zy is currently training to be a competitive swimmer.